jameslmoss/PoE-Launcher/README.md

 Other settings exist and are detailed briefly in config.ini, edit carefully

 The code is mostly not tied to just 'path of exile' so if you'd like to try it for other games that should work fine.
 I would just use other icons and a unique program name/title.
 To try it copy the folder/files replace the icons as needed, and edit config.ini.
-You'll need to edit the paths and will require a program like [**winspy**](http://www.catch22.net/software/winspy) to help you find find the **windowTitle** and **windowClass** values.
+You'll need to edit the paths and will require a program like [**winspy**](http://www.catch22.net/software/winspy) to help you find the **windowTitle** and **windowClass** values.

 ## PoE Launcher Menu, QuickLinks
 ![Alt text](https://i.imgur.com/i1xarZw.png "TrayIcon Menu, QuickLinks")